-When going to court in a personal injury case it is important to have a good understanding of what you can expect to face and what it will mean for your case.
+When going to court in a Long Island Personal Injury Lawyer case it is important to have a good understanding of what you can expect to face and what it will mean for your case.
 Whether you’re the defendant or the plaintiff, one of the more common arguments in these types of cases is going to be that the plaintiff was also at fault for the injury.
 This is done due to the comparative fault rule, which has been in place since 1975 in New York.

 What is the Comparative Fault Rule?

 Simply put, this rule says that in cases where both parties (the defendant and the plaintiff) acted negligently in some way, the court is responsible for determining how much fault each party is guilty.
 The court will then take this information into account when determining what, if any, damages are to be awarded.